verityj/verityj.github.io/_posts/2023-06-12-extensions.md

 ---
 layout: post
-title: Get rid of any leftover system extensions
+title: Get rid of any leftover Mac system extensions
 ---

 I ended up with a left over ghost system extension that cannot be removed by any of the usual methods (`sudo rm -rf`).
 Here is a way around that so we are not left with things in the system that we don't need.